pandurangsp/S_JET_Notification_Component/README.md

 <h2>The View Model: Preparing the data & logic, for the above attributes</h2>

   <p>Rather than going through the code, line-by-line, let us understand the logic</p>
   <p>Signals play a very important role.
 They enable a two-way communication between the 2 parties here.
-The parties being the custom component and the parent page, where this custom component is placed upon</p>
+The parties being the custom component and the parent page (referred as PP going ahead), where this custom component is placed upon</p>
-  <p> The Custom Component, referred as CC going ahead, is a UI control, which provides both, the Data Display and Behavior.</p>
+  <p> The Custom Component (referred as CC going ahead), is a UI control, which provides both, the Data Display and Behavior.</p>
   <p>Data Display includes, displaying the notifications.
 This includes two things.
 One, show the total count of notifications and showing the notifications in a list</p>
+  <p>The source of notifications, source is nothing but from where these notifications originate, are external to the CC.
+This means, the notifications come from the PP and are consumed by CC.
+Thus we follow a <b><i>pub-sub</i></b> pattern here</p>